EU court adds to knife-edge Brexit drama

 EU judges have granted the UK the right to stop Brexit, amid fresh question marks on whether Tuesday's (11 December) crunch vote in London will actually take place.

-"The United Kingdom is free to revoke unilaterally the notification of its intention to withdraw from the EU," the bloc's highest tribunal said in Luxembourg on Monday.
+"The United Kingdom is free to revoke unilaterally the notification of its intention to withdraw from the EU," the European Court of Justice, the bloc's highest tribunal, said in Luxembourg on Monday.

 Join EUobserver today